Analyzing Dependency Distribution Changes Arising from Code Smell Interactions: Discussion

 The choice of detection tool represents a potential threat to construct validity.
 Many existing tools lack clear documentation of their detection heuristics and code smell definitions, and they often support only a limited subset of smells.
 To address this, we developed our own tool based on the metric-based detection framework proposed by Lanza and Marinescu \cite{lanza2007object} and made it publicly available to enhance transparency and replicability.

-Another threat to internal validity arises from detection errors.
-We mitigated this by manually verifying metric measurements and the detected code smell instances, which showed a low false-positive rate.
-However, we did not evaluate false negatives due to the large number of non-smelly artifacts and the higher cognitive effort required for their inspection.
-While our goal was to ensure that analyzed smells were genuine and that observed trends were reliable, assessing false negatives remains an important task for future work.
+A threat to internal validity arises from our use of stricter detection thresholds to minimize false positive rates; as a consequence, false negative rates may increase.
+To assess this threat, we conducted a manual evaluation, which indicates that both false positive and false negative rates are low, although false negative rates are slightly higher.
+Undetected smell instances would be misclassified into non-smelly groups, diluting the contrast between interaction types and biasing effect sizes toward zero.
+However, given the overall low false positive and false negative rates, we expect this threat to be minimal.

-A threat to internal validity in our study arises from how we define non-code smell artifacts.
-Specifically, a nonCS1 artifact may still exhibit other code smells such as CS2, which could introduce confounding effects when comparing interaction cases.
-However, as shown in Table~\ref{tab:proj_summary_stat}, smelly artifacts constitute only a small fraction of the total dataset.
-Consequently, a large portion of artifacts are clean and included in the non-code smell category for any smell type.
-Therefore, the potential bias introduced by this overlap is expected to be minimal, and our findings remain robust.
+Another threat to internal validity arises from how we define non-code smell artifacts: a nonCS1 artifact may still exhibit other smells (e.g., CS2), which could potentially introduce confounding effects.
+To assess this threat, we conducted a sensitivity analysis by excluding nonCS artifacts that exhibit any of the other four smells and reran the analysis.
+The results show that such contamination is rare and that our main findings remain consistent.

+A further threat to internal validity is that inherently different dependency levels between code smell and non-code smell artifacts may confound our comparisons; that is, the observed differences in dependency distributions may be caused by differences in artifact dependency levels rather than the interaction itself.
+Since our study is observational, we do not claim causal effects.
+We interpret the results as associations between smell interactions and dependency distributions.